1jour1vin

 About the estate:

-Sébastien and Romain Redde continue to build on the success of this iconic Pouilly estate, created in the 1950s by their grandfather Michel.
-Actively developed by their father Thierry, the range covers the appellation's five terroirs.
-They have since structured it into single vineyard cuvées, spread over 40 hectares of vineyards (including 1.5 hectares of Chasselas).
-In 2016, the Barre-à-Mine cuvée was born, produced from an old flint quarry, planted with 10,000 vines per hectare and rehabilitated after a long and titanic effort.
-The Majorum cuvée is the flagship of the range, produced from the oldest vines and only in good years.
-The well-sized winery, careful aging, and the two brothers' ambitions for progress confirm this estate as one of the sector's great successes.
+Sébastien and Romain Redde continue to build on the success of this iconic Pouilly estate, founded in the 1950s by their grandfather Michel.
+Actively developed by their father Thierry, the range covers the appellation’s five terroirs.
+They have since structured it into single-vineyard cuvées, spread across the 40 hectares of vineyards (including 1.5 hectares of Chasselas).
+In 2016, the Barre-à-Mine cuvée was born from a former flint quarry, planted at 10,000 vines per hectare and restored after a titanic effort.
+The Majorum cuvée represents the jewel of the range, sourced from the oldest vines and produced only in exceptional vintages.
+The well-equipped winery, meticulous aging, and the two brothers’ drive for improvement cement this estate’s place among the sector’s finest success stories.

 Hachette Wine Guide